Production of muonic kaon atoms at high-energy colliders: Results and Discussion

 \subsection{Experimental feasibility}

 A characteristic signature of a muonic kaon atom is its dissociation while traversing detector material.
-Once formed, the neutral atom can be broken up through interactions with nuclei or electrons in the beampipe and inner tracking layers, producing a correlated $K$--$\mu$ pair with a very small relative momentum.
+Once formed, the neutral atom can be broken up through interactions with nuclei or electrons in the beampipe and inner tracking layers, producing a correlated $K$--$\mu$ pair with a very small relative velocity.
 Using the attenuation formula introduced in Sec.~II~D and the dissociation cross sections from Ref.~\cite{Mrowczynski:1985qt}, together with the material budgets of STAR and CMS~\cite{Matis:2002se,Anderson:2003ur,GoyLopez:2017kkg,CMS:2012sda}, one obtains sizable breakup probabilities already in the first layers of the detector.
+These probabilities are detailed in Table~\ref{table: dissociation fraction}.

 For STAR, the beryllium beampipe~\cite{Matis:2002se} ($Z=4$, $n = 1.236\times10^{23}$ atoms/cm$^3$) with a thickness of 0.1 cm yields a dissociation probability of about $53.5\%$.
 For CMS, the slightly thinner beryllium beampipe (0.08 cm) gives a dissociation probability of about $45.8\%$.
 After traversing the beampipe, the surviving atoms pass through air gaps and the first-layer tracking material, where nearly all remaining atoms dissociate.
 In practice, this means that the total breakup fraction is close to $100\%$ before the atom reaches the deeper tracking systems.